matter-labs/zksync-web-era-docs/docs/dev/zksync-v2/l1-l2-interop.md

 #### Summary

 - To use L2 -> L1 communication, it is needed to send one transaction in L2 and one in L1.
-- Messages can be of arbitrary-length long.
+- Messages can be of arbitrary length.
 - All data needed for proving message inclusion into an L2 block can always be restored from Ethereum.
 However, the easiest way is to request the proof from the operator via the API.